21 DAYS ●

 Meander through the formations of the UNESCO-listed Stone Forest, where towering limestone pillars stand treelike in a fascinating illusion of woodland.

-Journey to the 3,000 metres deep Tiger Leaping Gorge.
-With its backdrop of snow-capped mountains, it is one of China's most extraordinary sights.
+Journey to the 3,000-metre-deep Tiger Leaping Gorge.
+With its backdrop of snow-capped mountains, it is one of China’s most extraordinary sights.
 Later, return to Lijiang.

 Fly to Chengdu, capital of Sichuan province.
 Tonight, dine on some fantastic local cuisine followed by an option to watch a traditional Sichuan Opera performance.

 A visit to Chengdu’s famous Panda Conservation Centre allows you to see and learn about China’s celebrated bears up close in surroundings that mirror their natural habitat.
 Take a stroll through People’s Park to see Matchmaker’s Corner, where parents search for suitable partners for their children.
 Later, transfer to Chongqing and board your Yangtze cruise vessel.

-As you cruise upstream, nature takes over, revealing some of the world's most dramatic scenery.
+As you cruise downstream, nature takes over, revealing some of the world’s most dramatic scenery.
 Over the next three days prepare for one breathtaking panorama after another.
 Enjoy various side trips and shore excursions as well as the Three Gorges Dam which showcases a simply massive feat of engineering.
-Disembark and travel by coach to Wuhan for your flight to Shanghai.
+Disembark and travel to Wuhan for your flight to Shanghai.

 Shanghai is China’s great metropolis, where east and west collide on streets lined with futuristic skyscrapers and 10th-century temples.
 Visit Yu Garden, the old town, the Silk Factory and stroll along the Bund.
 Enjoy the afternoon at leisure or take an optional trip on the super-fast Maglev train or ascend Jin Mao Tower.
 This evening, view the city from the Huangpu River on a panoramic cruise and enjoy a delicious meal of traditional Shanghainese cuisine.